-The income tax expense of \$85.8 million for the year ended December 31, 2022 includes current and deferred taxes based on jurisdictional earnings, withholding taxes, and the impact of U.S. global intangible low-taxed income ("GILTI") and subpart F income regimes.
+The income tax expense of \$85.8 million for the year ended December 31, 2022 includes current and deferred taxes based on jurisdictional earnings, withholding taxes, and the impact of GILTI and subpart F income regimes.

 The income tax expense of \$48.3 million for the year ended December 31, 2021 included the impact of a \$29.4 million increase to the Company's provision for uncertain tax positions, partially offset by a \$63.6 million benefit associated with the release of valuation allowances.
 The release of valuation allowances related to amounts previously recorded against certain U.S. tax attribute carryforwards, which primarily corresponded to certain state net operating losses and interest.
-The valuation allowances were released as the Company expects improved profitability in its domestic business and a shift to a three-year cumulative income position.
+The valuation allowances were released as the Company expects improved profitability in its domestic business and a shift to a three-year cumulative income position